FrankPortman/bayesAB/README.md

 The general bayesAB workflow is as follows:

-- Decide how you wanta to parametrize your data (Poisson for counts of email submissions, Bernoulli for CTR on an ad, etc.)
+- Decide how you want to parametrize your data (Poisson for counts of email submissions, Bernoulli for CTR on an ad, etc.)
 - Use our helper functions to decide on priors for your data (`?bayesTest`)
 - Fit a `bayesTest` object
   - Optional: Use `combine` to munge together several `bayesTest` objects together for an arbitrary / non-analytical target distribution